 However it was not a car that appealed to the British public and the level of import tax did not make the price attractive in comparison to British cars.
 Right hand drive standard versions were imported by Citroen Cars from 1962 following their take over of Panhard but it is thought only one right hand drive Tigre made it to these shores.

 Hence the reason for this article.
 I now own that single right hand drive Tigre, sourced in Suffolk from an elderly watch maker who was unable to keep the car in roadworthy condition but sold to me on the premise that it is returned to working order and used as it should be.
-Supplied with a spare engine and many other useful spares it will soon be under the watchful care of our senior mechanic, John-Herbert, with the view that I take it (or the semi lightweight E Type) to the Goodwood Revival meeting in 2019.
+Supplied with a spare engine and many other useful spares it is now under the watchful care of our senior mechanic, John-Herbert, with the view that I take it (or the semi lightweight E Type) to the Goodwood Revival meeting in 2019.